otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 ### Functions

 A **function** is a block of code that performs a specific task.
 It is like a machine that takes in some input, performs some operations, and returns some output.
-You can think of a function as a reusable piece of code that you can use in your program.
+A function is a reusable piece of code you can use in your program.

 ```javascript
 // A function named "add" that takes in two numbers and returns their sum